SSrustworthy/DLRML-docs/docs/explore/Other/Esplanade-Main Gates/Esplanade_Disneyland_Resort_70th_Anniversary.md

 - Loop Track Length: 00:00:35.616
 - Track Notes: Edited to omit some of the beginning of the clock ticking

 36\.
-It’s a Small World - From “it’s a small world” – The Legacy Collection: Disneyland
+It’s a Small World - From “it’s a small world” – Richard M. Sherman, Robert B. Sherman – The Legacy Collection: Disneyland

 - Loop Track Length: 00:00:48.819
 - Track Notes: Edited to include verses from finale room